When the next energy shock isn’t a surprise: prices, policy and instability

 Read More

-As the UK government convened the International Energy Security Summit last week, few could have predicted just how timely the event would be.
+As the government convened the International Energy Security Summit, few could have predicted just how timely it would be.

 Read More